MindlessTruffle/apex-demo/README.md

 - A percentage confidence indicating the likelihood of predatory behaviour.
 - A binary label of predator/safe.
 - Interpretability with distance metrics and keywords found.

+Use visualize.py to create animations for how the algorithm works for a specified conversation.